 Enoch Arden, a humble fisherman, marries Annie Lee.
 He signs on as a sailor to make more money to support their growing family.
 A storm wrecks his ship, but Enoch swims to a deserted island.
 Annie waits vainly for his return.
-Written by

 Did You Know?